string(5) "14307"

 Make your bicycle trackable

+If a thief is determined to steal your bike and has the means to do so, there’s little you can do to stop it.
+Given this unfortunate reality of bicycle theft, you may consider making it trackable.
 While Apple AirTags are a popular option, they have limitations.
 For instance, iPhone users may get an “AirTag Found Moving With You” message on their phone, which can tip off a thief.
 To avoid this, a more sophisticated tracking system can be used to assist authorities in the recovery of stolen bikes, without the risk of detection.

 Document your bicycle

 If your bicycle is ever stolen, having the right documentation can improve your chances of getting it back or filing a successful insurance claim.
-In a report released by the Kelowna RCMP, which studied 50 random bike thefts, the majority (64%) of complaints did not include a serial number – making recovery more difficult.
+In a report released by the Kelowna RCMP, which studied 50 random bike thefts, the majority (64%) of complaints did not include a serial number, making recovery more difficult.

 To protect yourself, take the time to record your bicycle’s serial number and take photos of it, especially of any unique features, such as custom parts, stickers, or scratches.
 Once documented, store this information in a safe place in case you ever need it.